 The engine crew of our train.

-Our route passes through some miles of forest as we travel to the southern end of the line.
+Our route passed through some miles of forest on our way to the southern end of the line.

 Mountain Rock Park.